-19. The consumerist cultures and economies around the world are driving both of the problems above : overfishing and plastic in the seas.
+21. The consumerist cultures and economies around the world are driving both of the problems above : overfishing and plastic in the seas.
 So, our waste plastic is harming and killing many species that live in our seas.
 At the same time, all of the people around the world who eat fish are consuming more and more tiny particles of the plastics that we humans have thrown away.
-They say that 'What goes around comes around', or as Chief Seattle said in 1854 'Everything is connected'
+They say that 'What goes around comes around' or, as Chief Seattle said in 1854

 faster than rainfall can replenish them and emitting more climate-warming carbon dioxide than our oceans and forests can absorb.

-23. The 2014 report by scientists at the World Wildlife Fund and the Zoological Society of London concludes that today’s average global rate of consumption would need 1.5 planet Earths to sustain it.
+25. Reports by scientists at the World Wildlife Fund and the Zoological Society of London conclude that today’s average global rate of consumption would need 1.5 planet Earths to sustain it.
 But four planets would be required to sustain today’s US levels of consumption, or 2.5 Earths to match UK consumption levels.
-This results from the materialist and consumerist economics which is common in both the neoliberal capitalist
+This results from the materialist and consumerist economics integral to those two countries but which is common in both the neoliberal capitalist

 and the communist nations.